 - Supported payment types, currencies, and geographies.
 Keep in mind, that new payment types are growing in popularity.
-ACH, card-present, CNP, gift cards, crypto, in-app payments, e-wallets.
+To name just a few: ACH, card-present, CNP, gift cards, crypto, in-app payments, e-wallets.
 Which of these payment modes are relevant for your platform?

 - Security features.
 Which consumer and merchant fraud protection methods are implemented within the gateway?
-AVS, P2PE, 3Dsecure are just a few examples.
+AVS, P2PE, 3Dsecure are just several examples.